heapsource/fire/docs/specs/priest.v.1.0.md

 Returns the variable path in the hint.
 If no hint is given it returns the input.

 ### @set
 Sets the input as the value of the variable name provided in the hint.
-If no hint is given it process the input without setting it to any variable.
-Always returns the input.
+If no hint is given it ignores the hint.
+Always returns the same value in the block.

 ### @if
 Conditional expression, takes a hint as a JS expression and executes and return the result of the input if the condition is met.
 If there is no hint, it uses `lastStatusFlag` to determinate if it should return the input or not.